 Vitamin K2 (menaquinone) is a more absorbable form of Vitamin K found in certain fermented foods and supplements.
 It is used by soft tissues and is helpful for bones, heart tissue and more.

 K2 is a product of the fermentation and is created by certain bacteria.
 It is found in fermented raw grass fed dairy and certain other fermented foods like natto.
-These foods have more K1 than K2, however, greater amounts of K2 is absorbed in the body.
-Little K2 is usually consumed even in a healthy western diet.
+These foods have more Vitamin K1 than Vitamin K2, however, greater amounts of Vitamin K2 is absorbed in the body.
+Little Vitamin K2 is usually consumed even in a healthy western diet.

 Studies have shown great health and cardiovascular benefits from K2.
 It supports bone development and helps the body store calcium properly.
 Some animals can effectively convert K1 to K2, however, humans need dietary sources of K2 to maintain good health.

-All the Vit-Ks are absorbed through the intestinal lining.
-First, the liver takes all the Vit-K it needs.
-Vit-K not needed by the liver goes to your blood, where it is distributed to other tissues including bones, muscles, brain, nerves and arteries.
+All the Vitamin Ks are absorbed through the intestinal lining.
+First, the liver takes all the Vitamin K it needs.
+Vitamin K not needed by the liver goes to your blood, where it is distributed to other tissues including bones, muscles, brain, nerves and arteries.

-K2 maintains and improves bone mineral density.
-In studies completed on post-menopausal women, participants with a higher level of K2 helped prevent bone fractures6 and improve bone strength.7 Studies have found up to an 80% reduction in fractures in osteoporosis patients with K2 supplements.8
+Vitamin K2 maintains and improves bone mineral density.
+In studies completed on post-menopausal women, participants with a higher level of Vitamin K2 helped prevent bone fractures6 and improve bone strength.7 Studies have found up to an 80% reduction in fractures in osteoporosis patients with Vitamin K2 supplements.8

-Low levels of Vit-K are also linked to increased inflammation, fractures, and bone pain.10
+Low levels of Vitamin K are also linked to increased inflammation, fractures, and bone pain.10

 Vitamin K may support the nervous system by protecting it from damage caused by calcium deposits.
 This benefit primarily supports cognitive functions in older users.11